goldbergyoni/nodebestpractices/README.turkish.md

 <br/><br/>

-# Welcome!
-3 Things You Ought To Know First:
+# Hoşgeldiniz! Öncelikle Bilmeniz Gereken 3 Şey:

 **1. You are, in fact, reading dozens of the best Node.js articles -** this repository is a summary and curation of the top-ranked content on Node.js best practices, as well as content written here by collaborators